epicollect5/epicollect5-language-files/README.md

 Contributing

-If you would like to contribute your translation to the community, please submit a zip file with your translated files to epicollect@cgps.group
+If you would like to contribute your translation to the community, please submit a zip file with your translated files to epicollect&#64;cgps.group

 Make sure to follow the same structure and format as the original English files to ensure compatibility.

 Thank you for helping to make Epicollect5 accessible to a global audience!